barumau/pandunia/eng/G08_verbe.md

 The preposition
 **to**
-denotes a destination, goal or purpose, 'to, toward, for'.
+denotes destination in the broadest sense.

+It denotes the destination of movement, 'to'.

 **di marche to bazar.**
 – They walk to the market.

+It denotes the destination of giving i.e. the recipient, 'to, for'.

-**mi van don da hir buk to yu.**
+**mi don da hir buk to yu.**
-– I want to give this book to you.
+– I give this book to you.
+**da hir buk es to yu.**
+– This book if for you.

+It denotes the causal destination, 'for, for the purpose of'.

+**mi vud morte to mi se nasia.**
+– I would die for my nation.

 #### of

 The preposition
 **of**
-expresses separation or origin, 'of, off, from'.
+denotes separation or origin in the broadest sense.

+It denotes the origin of movement, 'from'.

 **di kom of Brazil.**
 – They come from Brazil.

+It denotes origin of existence, 'of'.

 **da lexe** ***kitab*** **es of arabe asle.**
 – This word *kitab* is of Arabic origin.

+It denotes material origin, 'of'.

+**da kopa es of glass.**
+– The cup is made of glass.

+It denotes the causal origin, 'because of'.

+**da mau morte of sen umre.**
+– The cat died of old age.
+**da mau morte of toxe.**
+– The cat died because of poison.

+It denotes the mental origin, 'of, about'.

+**vi tok of yu.**
+– We talk about you.
+**mi fikre of hope.**
+– I think of (or about) hope.

 #### ex